material-components/material-components-web/packages/mdc-drawer/README.md

   position: absolute;
 }

-// only apply this style if below top app bar .mdc-top-app-bar {
+// Only apply this style if below top app bar.
+.mdc-top-app-bar {
   z-index: 7;
 }